GrahamBSereno/Stock-Analysis/README.md

 **Code Refactoring to Boost Efficiency**

 To refactor the above code, I began by initializing a tickerIndex variable to allow for simplified ticker calling.
 I then created a series of output arrays that simplified the volume, starting price, and ending price calculations.
 These output arrays reference the singular tickerIndex variable to access the tickers for looping purposes.
 A series of IF statements were used to assess the starting and ending point row indexes for price gathering.
-Finally, a signular For loop was used to iterate through the entire list of tickers and populate ticker names, ticker volumes, and ticker returns.
+Finally, a singular For loop was used to iterate through the entire list of tickers and populate ticker names, ticker volumes, and ticker returns.

 _Refactored Code_